Hermosillo: The Village of Hermosillo

 In 1879 Hermosillo was once again the headquarters of state powers, thanks to the management of the acting governor Don Francisco Serna, at least on an interim date.
 However, when the new Political Constitution of the State of Sonora was issued on September 15, 1917, it was definitively confirmed that the city of Hermosillo is the headquarters of the state powers, as referred to in article 28 thereof.

-On November 4 in front of the wooden station of Sonora dozens of people gathered at the opening of the Guaymas-Hermosillo railway section.
+On November 4 in front of the wooden station of Sonora, dozens of people gathered at the opening of the Guaymas-Hermosillo railway section.
 On the train came Don Carlos Rodrigo Ortiz Retes, accompanied by the commander of the Military Zone, brigadier Colonel José Guillermo Carbó.
-Months later, the cargo and passenger service would be established between Guaymas and the Nogales (Sonora)' Noals.
+Months later, both cargo and passenger service would be established between Guaymas and the Noals.

 20th century

 At the beginning of the 20th century, Hermosillo had about 14,000 inhabitants.
-During the Mexican Revolution, forces loyal to Francisco 'Pancho' Villa were expelled from the city by the General Manuel M. Diéguez.
+During the Mexican Revolution, forces loyal to Francisco 'Pancho' Villa were expelled from the city by General Manuel M. Diéguez.
 After the assassination of Francisco I. Madero in 1913, Venustiano Carranza, then governor of Coahuila sought refuge in Hermosillo.
-Here Carranza began the Constitutionalist Movement, because of this, Hermosillo has the nickname "the revolutionary capital of the country'".
+Here Carranza began the Constitutionalist Movement; because of this, Hermosillo has the nickname "the revolutionary capital of the country'".

 In the late 19th century and the first two decades of the 20th century, Chinese immigrants arrived in Sonora.
 One of the settlements with a significant number was the city of Hermosillo.
 Some of these immigrants had money and used it to set up businesses, especially shoe and clothing manufacturing.
 Some of the most successful businesses with Chinese owners in Sonora were in Hermosillo and sold merchandise to other parts of the country.
-However, in the [20years] a sentiment against the Chinese population in Sonora was strengthened, resulting in many fleeing to Mexico City or the United States.
+However, in the 1920s, sentiment against the Chinese population in Sonora grew, resulting in many fleeing to Mexico City or the United States.